Cookie

 5. Disable shadows in screenshots

-Those who take a lot of screenshots and want nothing extra on them can turn off the drop shadow effect and leave only the window itself being shot:
+If you tend to take a lot of screenshots and don’t want any extra effects on them, you can use Terminal to turn off the drop shadow effect, leaving only the window itself in the screenshot.
+Here’s the command for it:

 defaults write com.apple.screencapture disable-shadow -bool TRUE && killall SystemUIServer